 What do you do when your phone starts ringing in the middle of a meeting?
 Do you rush to immediately pick it up, or do you begin to repeatedly press the volume down button to silence it?
 Well, the answer probably depends on who’s calling, right?

-Just like some calls are naturally more important than others, so are security incidents.
-A cybersecurity monitoring tool can easily generate dozens if not hundreds of alerts per day, but only a small fraction of them really deserve your immediate attention.
+Just like some calls are naturally more important than others the same is true of security incidents.
+A cybersecurity monitoring tool can easily generate dozens – if not hundreds – of alerts per day.
+However, only a fraction of them deserves your immediate attention.

-What sometimes happens is that organizations become distracted by low-priority alerts to such a degree that they completely miss the few alerts that are actually important.
-The consequences of a delayed and lackluster incident response can be severe—if not devastating.
+Sometimes organizations become so distracted by low-priority alerts that they completely miss crucial alerts that are important.
+The consequences of a delayed and lackluster incident response can be severe – if not devastating.

 What are security incidents?